LemurPwned/cmtj/README.md

 ## Citing

-Please cite if you decide to use the project
+Please cite either work if you decide to use the project:
+1) **Numerical model of Harmonic Hall voltage detection for spintronic devices**
 ```bibtex
 @article{PhysRevB.106.024403,
   title = {Numerical model of harmonic Hall voltage detection for spintronic devices},